Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 - OCR (PDF → searchable PDF)
 - Conversions: PDF ↔ Word / Excel / PowerPoint / HTML / XML / EPUB / PDF/A
 - HTML / URL / Markdown / EML → PDF
-- Compression and repair (qpdf/Ghostscript)
+- Compression and repair
-- Image scan extraction (OpenCV)
+- Image scan extraction
-- Replace/invert colors, scanner effect, vector export (Ghostscript)
+- Replace/invert colors, scanner effect, vector export

-To use those, either **sign in to Stirling Cloud** or **connect to a self-hosted server** that has the dependencies installed.
+To use those, either **sign in to Stirling Cloud** or **connect to a self-hosted server**.

 ### Switching to local from another mode